 Flaxseeds can be soaked for a short time with a little water, which opens up the tough kernels and forms a mucilage from the types of soluble fibres inside called polymucosaccharides.
 When this liquid is drunk this coats the gastro-intestinal tract and works to keep you regular and even ease constipation if needed.
 It also helps digestion by healing the gut wall and promoting the mucosal lining, the microfilm of the gut, your first line of immune defence and vital in reducing the incidence of food intolerances that can lead to constipation and cholesterol build-up.

-If whole flax seeds are not first soaked, they only provide you with insoluble fiber due to its outer shell being so tough that the soluble fibre in unable to be released.
+If whole flax seeds are not first soaked, they only provide you with insoluble fibre due to its outer shell being so tough that the soluble fibre in unable to be released.
 In order for the body to absorb the soluble fibre, this outer shell needs to be softened.
-It is the role of the insoluble fiber that makes whole flaxseeds simply pace through your digestive system, aiding regular bowel movements.
+It is the role of the insoluble fibre that makes whole flaxseeds simply pace through your digestive system, aiding regular bowel movements.

 The seeds can swell to 4 times their original size and rapidly fill a glass.
 If you wish, you can put the seeds into a large glass and simply drink off the water now infused with oils from the linseeds.

 Flaxseed's health benefits come from the fact that they are high in fibre and omega-3 fatty acids, as well as phytochemicals called lignans.
-Lignans appear to flush excess estrogen out of the body, which is great for anyone with oestrogen dominance.
+Lignans appear to flush excess oestrogen out of the body, which is great for anyone with oestrogen dominance.
 Research has shown that 40 grams of flax seeds per day may be similar to hormone therapy for improving menopause symptoms such as hot flushes and night sweats.